linghaolu/aapt/README.md

 fix android aapt bugs

 1. bugs of "aapt add":
-   aapt add file use a wrong last modify time.
+   aapt add a file to the zip, the new zip entry last modify time is not correct.

 2. bugs of "aapt remove":
    delete the first zip entry in the apk file while not success.